justvanrossum/fontgoggles/docsSource/index.md

 - Hints are not taken into account: glyph rasterisation is done by the OS from unhinted outlines
-- Source formats are partially compiled, using parts of the `fontmake` toolchain.
-Source previews match binary fonts as built with `fontmake`
+- Source formats are partially compiled, using parts of the `fontmake` toolchain, therefore source previews match binary fonts as built with `fontmake`

 ## System requirements